rrrrhys/public_currents/README.md

 <br/>

-the top ten google searches + twitter trends + wikipedia pageviews of the previous day [with links] to your inbox first thing every morning.
+the top ten google searches + twitter trends + wikipedia pageviews of the previous day [with links] to your inbox first thing every morning. a snapshot of what people are looking at on the web, non-editorialized.

 </br>